 During the day, people are most likely to read their emails and click on newsletters in the mornings, around 8 o’clock when they come into the office.
 It peaks between 10 and 12, after which the email viewing begins to taper off.
-Night is when emails are read the least.
+The night is when emails are read the least.

 Importantly, it was found that the shorter the subject line, the more likely people are going to be to read the letters.
 Four to 15 words in length tended to have the highest open rate.